 To do this we must first map the lost food biomass across grower and processor regional areas.
 Identifying food losses on farm, at the packing house, during distribution and processing will show us where and why food is being lost in the supply chain and help us develop food loss reduction strategies.

-CSIRO is currently running a survey with businesses across selected horticultural supply chains – in particular broccoli, apples and almonds – to help us better understand the sources of lost produce and edible parts before retail.
-If you are a grower, packer, shipper and/or processor we encourage you to participate in this survey by clicking here.
+CSIRO is currently running a survey with businesses across selected horticultural supply chains to help us better understand the sources of lost produce and edible parts before retail.
+If you are a grower, packer, shipper and/or processor we encourage you to participate in this survey.

 Other aspects of the Food Loss BankTM are currently being researched to capture information on strategies for loss reduction or value addition through transformation into stable edible foods that will become a new supply for the food/supplement industry.
 These include: